hpc/pavilion2/docs/tutorials/extracting_results.rst

 Sometimes the value you need to add to the results is already in a Pavilion variable, or

-As discussed in :ref:`tests.expressions`, you can add expressions to almost any Pavilion value string, including 'result_evaluate'.
+As discussed in :ref:`tests.values.expressions`, you can add expressions to almost any Pavilion value string, including 'result_evaluate'.
 These are resolved before results are processed, altering the *configuration* strings before they are processed for result evaluations.
 The result of that is always a string, which is then evaluated as a 'result_evaluate' expression, which can produce a variety of types.

 This can be useful for simply adding constants, either as a whole result values or as a constant in a calculation.
 You should, however, be wary of